HarshitDawar55/Ansible/README.md

 * **To customize the role path, we can also add our own Roles Path which is explained below.**

 # How to add External Roles Path?
-* To add your custom path for the Ansible Roles, enter this in your Inventory file **""**.
+* To add your custom path for the Ansible Roles, enter this in your Inventory file **"roles_path = 'path to the external Roles Folder'"**.

 # License of this Repository!
 To check out the License for this Repository please click [here!](LICENSE)